aperture-software/colditz-escape/docs/index.md

 In this game, you control a set of four prisoners of war trying to escape from the infamous Colditz Castle WWII prison.

 The original game, created by __Mike Halsall__ and __John Law__ (with intro music by [__Bjørn Lynne__](http://www.lynnemusic.com/)), was published in 1991 by Digital Magic Software.
-This new version, which allows you to play the game on the PSP and Windows platforms, has been reverse engineered from the original Amiga game engine and is released under a GPL v3 license.
+This new version, which allows you to play the game on Windows, Linux, macOS and PSP platforms, has been reverse engineered from the original Amiga game engine and is released under a GPL v3 license.

 Please note that the latest version comes with all the data files required for the game - just extract the archive and play ;)